Assessing the Impact of Sequence Length Learning on Classification Tasks for Transformer Encoder Models: Assessing the Impact of Sequence Length Learning

-In our experiment, we apply our methodology to two text classification datasets.
-The first dataset, introduced by \citet{zhang2015character}, is \textbf{Amazon-Polarity} (AP).
-This dataset contains five ratings grouped into negative (label 0) and positive (label 1) classes.
+In our experiment, we expose four text classification datasets to the sequence length learning problem.
+The first dataset, \textbf{Amazon-Polarity} (AP) \cite{zhang2015character}, contains reviews on a scale of five ratings grouped into negative (label 0) and positive (label 1) classes.
 The training set consists of 3.6M examples equally divided into two classes.
-The second dataset is \textbf{Yelp-Polarity} (YP), also introduced by \citet{zhang2015character}.
-YP is another binary classification dataset containing 500K examples carrying either a negative (0) and positive (1) label for each textual observation.
+The second, \textbf{Yelp-Polarity} (YP) \cite{zhang2015character}, is another binary classification dataset containing 500K text examples labeled negative (0) or positive (1).
+The third dataset is \textbf{Multi Natural Language Inference} (MNLI), introduced by \cite{williams2018broad}, a multi-class classification task included in the GLUE benchmark.
+This dataset contains 433k sentence pairs and three inference labels, where a model must assess whether the second sentence is either an entailment (label 0), neutral (label 1), or contradictory (label 2) with the first sentence.
+Finally the fourth dataset, Question-answering NLI (QLNI) introduced by \cite{rajpurkar2016squad}, also included in GLUE, is a binary classification with 116k question-answer pairs, labeled as entailment (0) or not-entailment (1).